 Ofsted will be “deep diving” into a selection of subjects during their inspections with the “curriculum at the heart of inspection” focusing on curriculum intent, implementation and impact.
 I’ve previously written an article on this called inspecting computing for computing subject leaders.
-Now, with the benefit of feedback from schools using iCompute who’ve undergone a deep dive for computing – and widely published Aide Memoir and Inspector subject training guidance provided by Ofsted – I explore what a deep dive for computing is likely to look like with the aim of helping prepare computing leads.
+Now, with the benefit of feedback from schools using iCompute who’ve undergone a deep dive for computing – and widely published Aide Memoir and Inspector subject training guidance provided by Ofsted – I explore what a deep dive for computing looks like with the aim of helping prepare computing leads.

 According to Ofsted the aim of the deep dive “is to allow inspectors to gather the evidence necessary to form an accurate evaluation of how education flows from intention to implementation to impact within a school“.
 Inspectors will always carry out an inspection of one or more foundation subjects.

 The deep dive will include evaluating leader’s planning, discussing rationale for curriculum content and sequencing.
 Then discussion with teachers about how the curriculum informs their choices about content and sequencing for effective learning.
 Inspectors will also be looking at “deliberately and explicitly” connected sample lessons and work scrutiny.
 They will talk to pupils about their learning from observed lessons with a likely focus on the content of their lessons and retention of prior learning.